 It’s important that you’re honest with yourself about your jewelry, especially if it has sentimental value to you.
 You need to understand that you’re not going to get retail value for your jewelry.
 If you’re unwilling to take anything less than retail for your jewelry, then maybe you’re not ready to let go of it yet.
 And that’s OK.
 It’s better to just be honest and wait until you are ready.
 Trying to shop around and get a price that’s not realistic will simply frustrate you.

 5. How Buyers Make Money

 Once you’ve done your research, it’s time to get out there.
 Be sure to ask for a free evaluation and don’t let anyone pressure you into selling.
 Some businesses try to pay you more (and make less for themselves), but make up the difference in volume.
 Others will attempt to pay you less and make more on fewer transactions.
 Bellevue Rare Coins prefers the first approach.

-West Seattle Coins and Bellevue Rare Coins specializes in gold buying and dealing in rare coins.
-We are a family-owned business that was first established in 1979 and is now located in West Seattle, Bellevue and Lynnwood.
-We also buy and sell gold, silver, diamonds, currency and jewelry.
-Visit us first for a free appraisal.
+Bellevue Rare Coins specializes in gold buying and dealing in rare coins.
+We are a family-owned business located in Bellevue and Lynnwood.
+We also buy and sell silver, diamonds, currency and jewelry.
+Visit us first for a free evaluation.